The Hidden Trap of Product-Led B2B Growth: User-Level Optimization

 • The enterprise level: I’m a leader of a company.
 I want to be able to scale my analytics better.
 I don’t just want to have to hire unlimited analysts.
 I want people to be able to access analytics self-serve across the entire company.

-Many products, especially those that leverage a product-led growth (PLG) strategy, attract individual users.
+Many products, especially those that leverage a strategy, attract individual users.
 There’s a job to be done, a user problem, and the product solves that.
 As a B2B product, your challenge is to transition from that individual solution to a company-wide solution around your core value proposition.
 In other words, to create an escalator that takes users from “I can solve this problem” to “my team can solve this problem” to “my entire company can solve this problem.”

 Let’s look at how some successful B2B PLG companies build that escalator: